rigor

 The list of function characteristics, features, and aspects doesn’t change for our analysis.

-Note: \(2\) is not a local maximum or local minimum of \(N\).
-That is because FOR EVERY domain interval around \(2\), there are ALWAYS domain number to the left and right where the funciotn value is greater than or less than \(N(2)\).
-We can tells this is true, because the graph has points above and below the point fo \(2\) in EVERY POSSIBLE interval around \(2\).
+Note: \(2\) is not the location of a local maximum or local minimum of \(N\).
+That is because FOR EVERY open domain interval around \(2\), there is ALWAYS a domain number to the left and right where the function value is greater than or less than \(N(2)\).
+We can tell this is true, because the graph has points above and below the point \((2, -5)\) for EVERY POSSIBLE open domain interval around \(2\).

 ooooo-=-=-=-ooOoo-=-=-=-ooooo